Corrram/copul/docs/source/index.rst

 ===================

 **copul** is a package designed for mathematical computation and visualization of bivariate copula families.
-It accompanies the `Dependence properties of bivariate copula families <https://www.degruyter.com/document/doi/10.1515/demo-2024-0002/html>`_ article released in the Dependence Modeling journal.
+It accompanies the `Dependence properties of bivariate copula families <https://www.degruyter.com/document/doi/10.1515/demo-2024-0002/html>`_ article released in the Dependence Modeling journal and in particular covers implementations of 35+ copula families of various types:

+- **Archimedean** copula families: Clayton, Ali-Mikhail-Haq, Gumbel-Hougaard, etc.
+- **Extreme-value** copula families: Galambos, Marshall-Olkin, ...
+- **Elliptical** copula families: Gaussian, Student's t, or Laplace.
+- Unclassified copula families: Farlie-Gumbel-Morgenstern, Plackett, Raftery, etc.

-Here are some examples of how to use the package with various copula families.
-For a reference list of implemented copula families, their properties, and available methods, see :doc:`overview`.
+For a full reference list of implemented copula families, their properties, and available methods, see :doc:`overview`.

 -------------------